Top Sites in Arches National Park

 Delicate Arch

-Arguably Utah’s most famous site (it is on my license plate after all), I rank Delicate Arch as the top site in Arches National Park.
-It is a must-see!
-But beware, because it’s a must-see, you will likely share your experience with many others.
-Still worth it though…
+Delicate Arch is arguably Utahโs most famous site….it is on my license plate after all.
+And I rank Delicate Arch as #1 of the best things to see in Arches National Park.ย It is a must-see!
+But beware, because itโs a must-see, you will be sharing your Delicate Arch experience with many others.ย It is absolutely worth it though.

-There is a large parking lot at the trailhead.
-However it fills easily.
-If full, you will be turned away by a Park Ranger and told to come back later.
+You will find a large parking lot at the trailhead.
+However be aware that it fills easily.
+If it’s full, you will be turned away by a Park Ranger and told to come back later.
 We arrived shortly after 8am, thinking we were well ahead of the crowds.
 Not so…..the lot was full!
 We drove around in circles nearby until the gate opened briefly to let us and a few more cars in.
 Patience may be required if you want to see Delicate Arch.

 Double Arch